 Cloud Security Downside: applications can quickly scale to take on more users, which can very quickly lead to dangerous amounts of personally identifiable information sitting on cloud servers that may not have been built to protect against attack.

 The reality is, that no matter how sturdy your architecture is, cyber attackers find loopholes to get into the infrastructure.
 Everyone who wants to maintain the security of their data in the cloud must be aware of the main threats to cloud security:

 - Account hijack – one of the biggest IT threats that compromises credentials.

 - Insider threat – a violation that happens as a result of employees, e.g. an employee misusing authorised access.

 - Malware injection – codes or scripts used for malicious activities.

 - Abuse of cloud services – storing of illegal software in the cloud, e.g. pirated music and videos.

 - Insecure Application Programming Interfaces (APIs) – the means to customise the features of the cloud, which can become vulnerable through its authentication or encryption requirements.

-- Denial of Service (DoS) – cyber-attacks which, although not breaching sensitive information, has long-term effects of making servers unavailable.
+- Denial of Service (DoS) – cyber-attacks that, although not breaching sensitive information, has long-term effects of making servers unavailable.

 - Data breaches – with the cloud, this is amplified.

-- Insufficient due diligence – cloud security is compromised when there is inadequate owing diligence done when organisations aren’t clear about its policies.
+- Insufficient due diligence – cloud security is compromised when there is inadequate owing diligence done when organisations aren’t clear about their policies.

 - Shared technology issues.